-On April 21, 2020, the Small Business Administration (SBA) approved a loan under the Paycheck Protection Program (PPP) of the Coronavirus Aid, Relief and Economic Security (CARES) Act in the amount of \$207,327.
-This provided relief and resources to fund payroll and certain other expenses.
-The loan was forgiven in full on April 30, 2021 and is included in PPP loan forgiveness in the statement of activities.
+On February 1, 2021, the Small Business Administration (SBA) approved a second loan under the Paycheck Protection Program (PPP) of the Coronavirus Aid, Relief and Economic Security (CARES) Act in the amount of \$249,190.
+The loan was forgiven in full on June 13, 2022 and is included in PPP loan forgiveness in the statement of activities.